 Many houses and apartments still have huge tank hot water heaters.
-They take a whole lot of space, which is not convenient especially in small homes this is why quite often people situate water heaters in attic.
-In addition to this, there is usually the hot water heater situated in the house basement across the United States.
+They take up a whole lot of space, which is not convenient, especially in small homes this is why quite often people situate water heaters in attic.
+In addition to this, there is usually a hot water heater situated in the house basement across the United States.

 But in some states, such as North Caroline, you can find thick red clay-based soil, which makes it difficult to make a basement during construction works – the machinery and men can’t dig that deep into the soil.
 Some homes, though, have a basement floor, which happens to be a walkout due to the grading of the land.

 Of course, people can’t choose the place where to live only according to the quality of the land.

 Because of this reason, many houses are constructed on a slab foundation, which makes it challenging to organize plumbing on the first floor.
 Therefore, construction workers choose to put hot water heaters and air conditioning units in attic.
 Such a location causes a lot of risks for many reasons.

 For instance, people seldom go to the attic, so if there is some problem or a leak, a homeowner may not notice it for a long time and will suffer from a lot of damage and loss.
 Therefore, you should always consider all the advantages and disadvantages of a tank-type water heater in the attic.

 Water heaters in attic can also be an issue when you rent a house and have no access to the attic.
 Therefore, when you are going to rent your home, ask your landlords about the heater and try to get the key to the attic if you don’t have it.
 Of course, the access to the attic will be useful for you not only because of the hot water heater located there.

 What can we do to avoid this situation?
 Here we have prepared the review of tank-type hot water heaters to make everything clear.